 Coconut oil is a wonderful natural product to use on babies.
 As moms, we are always looking for the best natural option to treat our babies.
+There are a lot of benefits to using coconut oil on babies.
 So many products on the market these days have so many chemicals you don’t even know what you are truly putting on your baby.

 I was astounded at all the uses and benefits that coconut oil provides for babies.
 As a new mother, I was excited to try it, and boy did it deliver.
 I love it!
 I still use it on my kids today and on myself as well.

 If my husband gets a scrape or bruise, he knows what I’m going to say, “Get the coconut oil!”
 He may laugh about it, but he has seen the results firsthand.
 This stuff is amazing!

 Why should I use coconut oil on my baby?

 Coconut oil has antimicrobial, anti-inflammatory, and antioxidant properties.
 This makes coconut oil perfect to use on babies.
 It is a natural product for both external and internal uses.

 The saturated fats in coconut oil are in Medium Chain Triglycerides (MCTs), which make them easily digestible.
 When coconut oil is consumed, the MCTs get transferred straight to the liver for energy production.

 You want to make sure to get Unrefined Organic Coconut Oil when you are using it for your baby.
 It is extracted from fresh coconut and treated in a way that preserves all of the beneficial properties.
 It also has the highest amount of antioxidants.